-- The Scholarships may not be awarded to students who are older than 30 years. - The Scholarships must be awarded to students who have studied for at least one year at UCT. - The standard required for selection is to consider students who have achieved their degrees with a First Class pass or Distinction.
+- The Scholarships cannot be deferred and are not renewable. - Eligible candidates may not receive more than one Senior Scholarship per annum. - The Scholarships may not be awarded to students who are older than 30 years. - The Scholarships must be awarded to students who have studied for at least one year at UCT. - The standard required for selection is to consider students who have achieved their degrees with a First Class pass or Distinction.
 However, equity should be borne in mind and students coming from previous disadvantaged education systems must be considered where a sufficiently high standard is achieved. - These scholarships may not be claimed for study towards Postgraduate Diplomas or Certificates.